-The collection of NES games available to Nintendo Switch Online subscribers continues to grow over time, albeit slowly, and there are now nearly 60 retro releases from the original Nintendo Entertainment System to enjoy via the subscription service.
+The collection of NES games available to Nintendo Switch Online subscribers continues to grow over time, albeit slowly, and there are now over 60 retro releases from the original Nintendo Entertainment System to enjoy via the subscription service.

 We asked Nintendo Life readers to rate the available NES games on Switch using our User Rating system, and it's now time to reveal the results!
 The following list is compiled using the ratings (out of 10) given to each game in our database (and Nintendo Life readers did the same for the available SNES games, too).